atlassian/react-sweet-state/docs/advanced/mutator.md

 defaults.mutator = (currentState, producer) => produce(currentState, producer);
 ```

-The second argument of the mutator is the parameter you call `setState` with, so it can be anything.
-For immer it has to be a function, so `setState` will now be called with a producer function instead of a partial state object:
+Generally, the second argument of the mutator is what you call `setState` with, so it can be anything.
+For immer to work, it has to be a producer function (instead of a partial state object):

 ```js
 const actions = {